batikim09/LIVE_SER/README.md

 <a id="top"/>

-This folder has source codes for deep temporal architecture-based speech emotion recognition.
-Note that this module relies on many machine learning packages and platforms such as Google Tensorflow and Keras, which is comptutationally expensive without GPU supports.
-Hence, it may not be operationable on the robot, rather deployment on an external machine is recommended.
-Performance varies on speakers and environment.
+This folder has source codes for speech emotion recognition.
+This module relies on many machine learning packages and platforms such as Google Tensorflow and Keras, which is comptutationally expensive.
+Hence, it may not be operationable on mobile devices.
+Performance depends on contextual factors such as speaker, language, environment, etc.

+The module mainly consists of two parts: voice activity detection and recognition (see details in codes).
+At this moment, we provide an emotion recognition model that was trained on aggregated English speech corpora (LDC prosody, eNTERFACE, SEMAINE, and IEMOCAP), so that English speaker may fit this model.
+However, you can use your own trained model.

 Maintainer: [**batikim09**](https://github.com/**github-user**/) (**batikim09**) - **j.kim@utwente.nl**